esno/matthiashauber.de/content/Hardware/KNX/Siemens KNX-IP Router/readme.md

 The default port for the KNXnet/IP protocol is `3671/udp`.

-## Reverse Engineering

-While watching into the protocol I had access to a Siemens S7-1200 which does not support multicast.
+## Multicast vs direct connection

-Before we found the direct link interface we had to workaround the missing multicast layer.
-Therefore we used a Linux Computer with two network interfaces, linked them into a network bridge and connected it between the S7 and the IP Router.
+Since we want to know what's send on the wire I used a Linux machine with two network interfaces, linked into a network bridge and connected between the IP Router and the rest of the devices in the network.

     $ brctl addbr knx0
     $ brctl addif knx0 enp3s0f3u1u2u3